mariammartins/terraform-example-foundation/4-projects/README.md

    ./tf-wrapper.sh apply development
    ```

-### Include APP Infra Pipeline terraform service account in the restricted perimeter
+### Include APP Infra Pipeline terraform service account in the perimeter

-App Infra Pipeline terraform service account needs to be added to the restricted VPC-SC perimeter.
+App Infra Pipeline terraform service account needs to be added to the VPC-SC perimeter.

 1. Use `terraform output` to get the APP Infra Pipeline terraform service account